Elimination Chamber (2017): Aftermath

 Also on the episode following the pay-per-view, Dean Ambrose, who had been looking for Baron Corbin, was brutally attacked and hospitalized by Corbin before his match with James Ellsworth.
 The following week, Ambrose caused Corbin's elimination in the battle royal and Corbin attacked Ambrose with the End of Days.
 Ambrose called out Corbin over the next couple of weeks, and Corbin challenged Ambrose to a match at WrestleMania 33 for the Intercontinental Championship, which Ambrose accepted.
 Also in the mid-card, Dolph Ziggler claimed that he would eliminate the new generation of wrestlers.
 During the number one contender's battle royal, Ziggler eliminated Kalisto, but was in turn eliminated by Apollo Crews.
 Ziggler took out his anger on Kalisto with a chair, which caused the distracted Crews to be eliminated.
 Ziggler and Crews then had a chairs match on the February 28 episode that Ziggler won.
 Crews, Kalisto, and Ziggler were confirmed for the 2017 André the Giant Memorial Battle Royal, along with Mojo Rawley and Curt Hawkins, on the WrestleMania pre-show.

 After another backstage brawl, Daniel Bryan scheduled a Falls Count Anywhere match between Nikki Bella and Natalya for the February 21 episode.
 That episode, Natalya defeated Nikki thanks to help from Maryse, who attacked Nikki.
 The following week, Nikki's boyfriend John Cena was the guest on Miz TV due to The Miz eliminating Cena in the battle royal the previous week.
 After Cena insulted Miz, his wife Maryse slapped Cena, and Nikki came out and ran off Maryse along with Miz.
 The following week, after Cena and Nikki defeated Ellsworth and Carmella, The Miz and Maryse attacked the two.
 A match pitting Cena and Nikki against Miz and Maryse at WrestleMania was scheduled by Daniel Bryan since Bryan could not face Miz, who had been insulting Bryan for several months.

 Also on the episode following the pay-per-view, SmackDown Tag Team Champions American Alpha defeated The Ascension.
 After the match, The Usos issued a warning to American Alpha, and continued their antagonizing the following week.
 The Usos defeated American Alpha in a non-title match on the March 14 episode, and subsequently defeated them for the titles the following week, becoming the first team to win both the Raw Tag Team Championship (then known as WWE Tag Team Championship when they held it) and SmackDown Tag Team Championship.
 Although The Usos wanted to defend their titles at WrestleMania, they were scheduled for the 2017 André the Giant Memorial Battle Royal, along with SmackDown's other tag teams, including American Alpha, Breezango, The Ascension, The Vaudevillains, and Heath Slater and Rhyno.

 While the 2017 event was held exclusively for SmackDown, the 2018 event was in turn held exclusively for Raw.
+The 2018 event also featured the first-ever women's Elimination Chamber match as well as the first-ever seven-man Elimination Chamber match.